God’s Judgment Is Always Redemptive

 “Above all, love each other deeply because love covers over a multitude of sins.”
 1 Peter 4:8 NIV

+Love covers first, it does not first expose sin.
 This, above all, includes every single thing that we judge when someone misses the mark.
 Covering sins is not the same as excusing, denying, or ignoring them.
 We lay the blanket of love over the sins of others, covering them rather than broadcasting them.
-We see them there but cover in mercy and compassion rather than expose them.
-It is God’s choosing, not ours, to expose the unrepentant behavior of others.
+We see them there but cover in mercy and compassion, interceding with God on their behalf rather than exposing them.
+It is God’s choosing, not ours, to reveal unrepentant behavior of others.

 “Keep reminding God’s people of these things.
 Warn them before God against quarreling about words; it is of no value and only ruins those who listen.